S-4 Stalinets: Technical description

 The S-4 is a conventional straw-walker combine harvester, and has front-wheel drive.
 The front axle has a track width of approximately 2400 mm, the rear axle has a track width of approximately 910 mm.
 The engine torque is sent through a manual four-speed gearbox with an additional two-speed reduction gearbox, and from the gearbox output shaft to the front axle with a belt.
 The belt's length is fixed, thus not allowing continuous variable driving speed.
 The corn passes through the S-4 in longitudinal fashion.
-This means that it enters the combine in front, and gets pulled into the mid-mounted threshing drum; the straw exits the machine in back, after getting cleaned in the straw walkers, which are installed in the S-4's rear compartment.
-Both four metre, and a three-metre headers, hydraulically adjustable in height from 60...700 mm, were available for the S-4.
+It enters the combine in front, and gets pulled into the mid-mounted threshing drum; the straw exits the machine in back, after getting cleaned in the straw walkers installed in the S-4's rear compartment.
+Both four-metre and three-metre headers, hydraulically adjustable in height from 60 to 700 mm, were available for the S-4.
 The reel, cutter bar, header auger and corn conveyor are driven mechanically by belts and chains.
-The reel speed can be adjusted by swapping cogwheels in the header drivetrain, the S-4 does not have fine reel speed adjusting.
+The reel speed can be adjusted by swapping cogwheels in the header drivetrain, but the S-4 does not have fine reel speed adjusting.

 The threshing drum has a width of 865 mm and a diameter of 550 mm.
 It is equipped with 8 rasp bars.
 It is driven by a belt, that is hydraulically adjustable in length (continuously variable transmission), in order to adjust the threshing drum speed.
 The speed is adjustable between 385 und 1350 min^{−1}.
 The concave's distance from the threshing drum can be adjusted with three turnbuckles.
 The S-4 has four straw walkers, and two adjustable sieves.
 The corn tank holds up to 1300 kg of corn.
 The original S-4 is powered by a 5.6 litre, 39 kW ZIS-120 otto engine.
 This engine has a very high fuel consumption of 18–20 litres per hour and was not well-suited for East Germany.
 East German Fortschritt E 170 series combines were instead fitted with the IFA EM 4-15-5 diesel engine, a swirl-chamber injected 6.024 dm^{3} four-cylinder unit, producing 40 kW at 1500/min.
 Its peak power is up to 44 kW.
 The engine is mounted in front, next to the driver's seat.